schochastics/graphlayouts/cran-comments.md

-# Update from 0.6.0 to 0.7.0
+# Update from 0.7.0 to 0.7.1

-added new layout algorithms.
-No changes to existing functions.
+fixed a bug with fixed seeds.
+No user facing changes.

 ## Downstream dependencies

 All dependencies passed R CMD check

 ## Test environments
-* ubuntu 18.04, R 4.0.0
+* ubuntu 20.04, R 4.0.0
 * win-builder (devel and release)
 * macOS 10.11 El Capitan, R-release